CSSEGISandData/COVID-19/csse_covid_19_data/README.md

 * June 17th, as reported in [Issue #2722](https://github.com/CSSEGISandData/COVID-19/issues/2722), the country of Chile released 31k cases that had previously been absent from their national counts.
 We are monitoring their data source to see any retrospective corrections to this data.
 * June 23rd, as reported in [Issue #2789](https://github.com/CSSEGISandData/COVID-19/issues/2789), the state of Delaware released some probable deaths and identified historical confirmed deaths.
 We are actively engaged with stakeholders to determine how to distribute these deaths over time.
 * June 25th, as reported in [Issue #2763](https://github.com/CSSEGISandData/COVID-19/issues/2763), the state of New Jersey released probable deaths.
 We are actively engaged with stakeholders to determine how to distribute these deaths over time.
+* July 1, the count of New Yorkers who have died of COVID-19 increased by 692 on June 30. ([NYC gov](https://www1.nyc.gov/site/doh/covid/covid-19-data.page)) On July 1 we distributed these data back to the time series tables according to [nychealth GitHub](https://github.com/nychealth/coronavirus-data/blob/master/deaths/probable-confirmed-dod.csv).

 ---
 ## [UID Lookup Table Logic](https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/UID_ISO_FIPS_LookUp_Table.csv)